idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 | ------------------- | ---------------------------------------------- | ----------------------------------------------- |
 | Incompetent         | 1.
 Instruct and Explain - Tell them what to do | 2.
 Guide and Encourage - Show them how to do it |
 | Competent           | 4.
 Empower - Explain Why Not                   | 3.
 Facilitate - Explain Why.                    |

+### How do you help people write their self assessements

+Good self assessments are concise, focuses on impact, and then how you delivered the impacat.
+More details at [I.M Wright](https://imwrightshardcode.com/2018/06/connects-with-impact/):

+- _[Clearly measurable impact]_ by _[work you’ve done yourself and/or with others]._
+  - Relevant artifacts, or quote from others validating the claim.

+Here are some fictitious examples modelled on my own career:

+- Improved Azure virtual machine boot time from 12 minutes to 2 minutes at P90 by investigating end to end system behavior, understanding end 2 end system operation, creating and driving agreement to all up goal, and then working with teams to estabilish budgets, and holding them accountable to delivering them.

+  - > At first my team was skeptical that the peformance improvements could be achieved and were hesitant to invest, but once we saw the organizational support and monthly meetings of progress we found it inspiring and made sure we contributed to the goal.

+- Drove XXX\$ to charities, and increased Alexa Shopping DAU XXX % (XXX to YYY) to by proposing a charity giving feature and implementing it in 5 months.
+Complexity, 20 eng/months, supporting work from 5 teams, across mulitple divisions

+- Delivered XYZ, required to deliver TLS support on windows phone at very high quality.
+Complexity 1 engineer, 4 months - however requried ramping up on complex error prone C++ code base, and no bugs found

+  - > Igor's delivery was on time and of high quality.
+The feature had no bugs in production, due to high test coverage, which was impressive given the high complexity of the C++ code.

+- Increased team morale and cross group collaboration by proposing weekly team lunches, and monthly lunches with the broader organization.
+  - The monthly lunches were great.
+At one of them, I learned Bob on the other team was building a similer feature to mine and so we collaborated and were able to save 3 weeks of coding time.

+You should be observing the key to these self assessments is impact.
+The goal isn't motion, it's impact.
+If you don't know the impact, you should ask yourself (and your manager) why you are doing the work.
+Pre-writing self assessments is a great way to do this.

 ### What is the level specific career expectations and growth strategies